 At one stage during the momentous journey Grady was bogged for three days and then lost for another two before finally finding the way to continue.
 Amazingly, he never lost a tyre or took a puncture.
 He arrived at the Fremantle Town Hall to a hero’s reception on 14 March 1925.
 Later in that year, two more Western Australians left Perth and accomplished the feat by motor car.

-Ernest Hackfath was RAC Patrolman No. 4, and he has been selected for the RAC Centenary Walk of Fame as a symbol of the generations of RAC Patrols which have helped Western Australian motorists for 80 years.
+Ernest Hackfath was RAC Patrolman No. 4, and he has been selected for the RAC Centenary Walk of Fame as a symbol of the generations of RAC Patrols which have helped Western Australian motorists since 1926.